howardwu/IPFS-Ethereum-Storage/README.md

 Setting up a private blockchain requires defining a genesis block, which sets the initial parameters and token distribution.

-Start by creating a new directory.
-In this directory, copy/paste/save the following JSON into a file called `genesisblock.json`:
+In the directory containing your account, copy/paste/save the following JSON into a file called `genesisblock.json`:
 ```
 {
     "nonce": "0xlookatmeimanonce",